jfpineda84/Friends-n-Family-proj/README.md

 * Timelines - deadlines & milestones
 * Creation of scenarios / personas
 * App feature creation
   * App elaboration
   * Front-end work
   * Back-end work
   * Presentation
   * Resources & research

 #### Technical
 > Used a basic rails scaffolding implementation for the creation this app.
 Created a user registration - sign-in and image uploader add ins.

 ## Synopsis

-_Just did It!_ Midterm Project was our first Developer Group project during our Wyncode training.
+**_Just did It!_** Midterm Project was our first Developer Group project during our Wyncode training.

 Its purpose consisted in selecting one of three options ranging from easy to difficulty.
-We chose med-high project implementing Imgur app clone with log-in capabilities, called _Just did It!_ which allows the users to post their most recent accomplishments or _Goals_ in their _Hall of Fame_ `<show>` page.
+We chose med-high project implementing Imgur app clone with log-in capabilities, called _Just did It!_ which allows the users to `<create>` their most recent accomplishments or _Goals_ in their _Hall of Fame_ `<show>` page.

 To learn about our Trello project management board, please [click here](https://wyncode.co/coding-bootcamp-2/).